-All of the above are approved by the FDA, and these compounds are found in many of our everyday items including yogurt, vitamins, gum, ice creams and frozen yogurts, toothpaste, cereals and snacks, sodas, iced teas/coffees and alcoholic drinks, cakes, cookies and other bakery items, salad dressings, and much, much more … so they must be safe … right?
+The above sweeteners are approved by the FDA.
+These compounds are found in many of our everyday items including yogurt, vitamins, salad dressings, bakery items, and more.
+So, they must be safe, right?

-As low-calorie sweeteners become ubiquitous, new research is making it ever more apparent that excessive intake of any added sweetener, regardless of caloric content, can cause severe negative health effects over the long-term.
+Research suggests excessive intake of any added sweetener, regardless of caloric content, can cause severe negative long-term health effects.
 While there is no definitive consensus on why this happens or what exactly strikes a good balance (moderation), there is plenty we do know.

 What We Know About Sugar

-Refined, added sugar is a bad carb, plain and simple.
+Refined, added sugar is a bad carb.
 As a simple carb, sugar offers no nutrition and represents empty calories.
-Unfortunately, the modern palette has gotten used to added sugars and it’s getting harder to find anything without some, or lots, of sugar added.
+Unfortunately, the modern palette has gotten used to added sugars and it’s getting harder to find anything without sugar added.

-Sugar occurring naturally in many of the most nutritious foods we consume is not so bad (although we still need to limit consumption).
+Sugar occurring naturally in many of the most nutritious foods we consume is not so bad.
+Even so, it is best to limit consumption.
 The problem is, we no longer find those naturally sweetened foods as palatable and we don’t eat enough of them.

 The result has been an epidemic of added sugar consumption the likes of which we have never seen before.
-Diabetes and obesity, two diseases linked, at least in part, to sugar consumption, are skyrocketing and our options for getting it under control are shrinking.
+Diabetes and obesity, two diseases linked, at least in part, to sugar consumption, are skyrocketing.
 Until recently, artificial sweeteners were the supposed cure for the epidemic.